789Kelly/MeetUp/README.md

     ```json
     {
-      "message": "Membership between the user and the group does not exits",
+      "message": "Membership between the user and the group does not exist",
       "statusCode": 404
     }
     ```